nigelhorne/Geo-Coder-Free/README.md

 # GETTING STARTED

-Before running "make", but after running "perl Makefile.PL", run these instructions.
+To download, import and setup the local database, before running "make", but after running "perl Makefile.PL", run these instructions.

 Optionally set the environment variable OPENADDR\_HOME to point to an empty directory and download the data from [http://results.openaddresses.io](http://results.openaddresses.io) into that directory; and optionally set the environment variable WHOSONFIRST\_HOME to point to an empty directory and download the data using [https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-clone](https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-clone).